-As I started boondocking more, I needed to start finding other ways of doing things that required electric appliances.
-Making coffee was at the top of that list.
+As I started boondocking more, I needed to start finding other ways of doing things that required electric appliances, and naturally making coffee was at the top of that list.
 In the past I just used a basic drip coffee maker, however, this required me to run the generator every time I wanted to make coffee.
 It turns out that people camped around you don’t like when you run a generator at 7AM, and going out in the cold to start it up isn’t very fun anyway.

 The first method I tried when going “non-electric” with my coffee was Starbucks Via packets.
 I use these a lot when I go backpacking because they don’t take up any space and are about the easiest possible way to make coffee.
 All you do is boil some water and dump the packet in.
 The downside to this method is that the coffee isn’t great and the packets are really expensive (about a dollar each).

 After realizing I wanted better and cheaper coffee, I decided to pick up a percolator.
 The percolator is nice because you only need the one container and you can make it on the stovetop.
 However, I was never really able to make good coffee with it.
 The stuff I made turned out okay, but barely better than the Starbucks Via packets.
 Also, I found cleaning the percolator to be a huge pain.
 You have to take it apart and clean the grounds out of the inside and clean all the individual pieces.
 Using a paper filter to hold the grounds helped, but it still wasn’t ideal.